jsc404/terraform-backend/README.md

-# terraform-backend
+## terraform-backend

-This repository contains the Terraform configuration to provision the infrastructure required for hosting Terraform state files on S3.
+This repository contains a Terraform template to provision the infrastructure required for hosting Terraform state files securely on S3.

 ## Overview

-This Terraform configuration sets up an S3 bucket for secure state storage with:
+This configuration sets up an S3 bucket for secure state storage with:

 * Versioning
-* Server-Side Encryption
+* Server-Side Encryption (SSE-S3)
 * Public Access Block
 * DynamoDB for locking
 * IAM Policy for accessing S3 and DynamoDB
-* Lifecycle Rules to delete non-current versions after a specified number of days
+* Lifecycle Rules for versioning and incomplete multipart uploads management

-* Lifecycle Rule to abort incomplete multipart uploads after 7 days
+**Note:** If you require Server-Side Encryption with Customer-Managed Keys (SSE-KMS), you'll need to adapt the configuration accordingly.

 **Requirements:**